The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Measuring angular momentum

 In summary, our 3D method has several advantages and avoids the shortcomings mentioned in the previous section.
-In particular, it includes all of the information available by combining the many spaxels with very low signal-to-noise ratio (SNR), down to $\sim$0.1 in the outer regions, which are inaccessible with 2D velocity maps.
-Second, it avoids the assumptions of the RF12 formula, namely of flat rotation curves, which can lead to biases in the low-mass regime.
+In particular, it includes all of the information available by combining the many spaxels with very low signal-to-noise ratio (S/N), down to $\sim$0.1 in the outer regions, which are inaccessible with 2D velocity maps.
+Second, it avoids the assumptions of the \Eq{eq:RF12} formula, namely of flat rotation curves, which can lead to biases in the low-mass regime.
 Third, it takes into account the effect of the PSF convolution.
-And fourth, it is self-consistent and does not rely on external data to break the $i-V$ degeneracy.
-It does, however, assume that SFGs are disc like with regular velocity fields.
-Our disc modelling is similar to the {\textsc DYSMAL} code used in \citet{BoucheN_07b,CresciG_09a,DaviesR_11a,GenzelR_17a,GenzelR_20a}, but \galpak\ adjusts the model parameters to the raw 3D cube while {\textsc DYSMAL} fits the 2D flux, velocity and dispersion maps.
+And fourth, it is self-consistent and does not rely on external data to break the $i-V_{\rm max}$ degeneracy.
+It does, however, assume that SFGs have regular velocity fields.
+Our modeling is similar to the {\textsc DYSMAL} code used in \citet{BoucheN_07b,CresciG_09a,DaviesR_11a,GenzelR_17a,GenzelR_20a}, but \galpak\ adjusts the model parameters directly to the raw 3D cube while {\textsc DYSMAL} fits the 1D flux, velocity and dispersion maps generated from a 3D model.

-\section{Methodology Validation with the TNG50 Simulation}
+\section{Methodology validation with the TNG50 simulation}

 As our source of simulated galaxies we employ the TNG50 simulation \citep{NelsonD_19a,PillepichA_19a} from the IllustrisTNG project \citep{SpringelV_17a,PillepichA_17a,NelsonD_17a,MarinacciF_17a,NaimanJ_17a}.
 TNG50 is a cosmological hydrodynamical simulation following a volume of $(51.7\Mpc)^3$ at a baryonic (DM) mass resolution of $8.5\times10^4\Msun$ ($4.5\times10^5\Msun$) and a spatial resolution of $\sim300\pc$.
-The simulation is evolved with the \AREPO{ }code \citep{SpringelV_10a}, and the physical models in use are described in \citet{VogelsbergerM_13a,WeinbergerR_16a,PillepichA_16a}.
-These include radiative cooling, star-formation, stellar evolution, black hole growth, as well as feedback channels in the form of galactic winds and several modes of AGN feedback.
+The simulation is evolved with the \AREPO{ }code \citep{SpringelV_10a}, { and includes physical models for radiative cooling, star-formation, stellar evolution, black hole growth, as well as feedback channels in the form of galactic winds and several modes of AGN feedback.
+We refer the reader to \citet{VogelsbergerM_13a}, \citet{WeinbergerR_16a} and \citet{PillepichA_16a} for full details on these models and only describe here the one most directly relevant to this work, namely the star-formation model.
+Star-formation in TNG50 is based on \citet{SpringelV_03a} and prescribes the star-formation rate as a function of volumetric gas density with a threshold of $n_{{\rm H},th}=0.13\cm^{-3}$ and a gas consumption timescale of $2.2\sqrt{n_{{\rm H},th}/n_{{\rm H}}}\Gyr$}.
 The TNG simulations reproduce rather well several basic properties of galaxies that are relevant to the topic of this paper, such as galaxy stellar mass functions \citep{PillepichA_17a} and size-mass relations \citep{GenelS_17a} at various redshifts.

 The angular momentum of galaxies was studied by \citet{GenelS_15a} in the precursor Illustris simulation \citep{VogelsbergerM_14a,VogelsbergerM_14b,GenelS_14a} and was found to match $z=0$ observations within the uncertainties.